 - Started buying organic food (especially produce!) at the grocery store, or at the very least non-gmo foods

-- Started cooking with more fruits and vegetables, eating superfoods, juicing raw fruits and veggies, drinking smoothies, and drinking NingXia Red (antioxidant/superfood drink)
+- Started cooking with more fruits and vegetables, eating superfoods, juicing raw fruits and veggies, and drinking smoothies

 - Did a TON of detoxing!